tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 and probably more that I forgot about or could not find (please feel free to submit a PR).

-It does raises an interesting question, though: what if you intentionally and explicitly eschew the more dynamic features?
+It does raise an interesting question, though: what if you intentionally and explicitly eschew the more dynamic features?
 Can you get performance in return?
 It turns out, yes.
 Absolutely yes.